Radio Host Dianna Ploss Loses Job After Racist Rant On Video

 WSMN released a statement about the incident, emphasizing that Ploss is no longer employed with them and they do not stand for racism.

 “Dianna Ploss is no longer associated or affiliated in any way with WSMN or Bartis-Russell Broadcasting, LLC.
 We at WSMN value freedom of speech, freedom of expression and assembly.
 We will not tolerate discrimination, racism or hatred.
-We continue to present and offer on air opportunities for discussion, education and the exchange of opinions and ideas.”
+We continue to present and offer on air opportunities for discussion, education and the exchange of opinions and ideas,” they said in a statement.

 Unfortunately, this is only one of many videos depicting racism that have flooded social media in recent weeks.
 Another video that went viral for similar reasons was that of Amy Cooper who called 911 on an African American man who asked her to put her dog on a leash.
 She too lost her job, as The Inquisitr previously reported.